crgl/aoc2019/README.md

 ## To run

-Use Julia to run the file `all_day.jl`.
-This won't work at the moment due to a bold look into hardcoding paths and my own file organization, so there's no need to go into too much detail about it
+Use Julia to run the file `all_day.jl` from the root of the repository.
+Equally, include the file from the REPL.

 ## Notes so far